 If you are still believing "tradition must continue," read on.

 Local frequency coordination bodies guard their frequency database carefully.
 They attach a copyright to the data (at least the format of it - legally speaking).
 They sell the list to the ARRL for the ARRL's directory for a substantial annual fee.
 Both are copyrighted, so anyone else publishing repeater data either has to get their own (a daunting task), or illegally use copyrighted data (though some argue the validity of the copyright for the actual data).
-However, the iron is many coordination bodies put their data on the web for personal use.
+However, the irony is many coordination bodies put their data on the web for personal use.

 You pay or donate to a frequency coordinator, and provide them with your data, that they copyright and sell.
+I am sorry, but ham radio has always been a collaboration of people working together and sharing information freely, so this irks me as bad as the AMBE patented algorithms.

 It's time to relax the rules, while the band activity is low, and allow a gestation period.